techcraftco/rpi-usb-gadget/README.md

-Pre-built, Raspberry Pi OS-derived images to simplify using the Pi as a USB gadget.
+Pre-built, Raspberry Pi images to simplify using the Pi as a USB gadget.

-The basic USB gadget images are a faithful reproduction of the work done by [Ben Hardill][bh], with some additional automation wrapped around to get to a publish release on GitHub.
+The basic Raspberry Pi OS images are a faithful reproduction of the work done by [Ben Hardill][bh], with some additional automation wrapped around to get to a publish release on GitHub.

+Other operating systems are derived from the basic template used in Raspberry Pi OS.

 ## Available Images

-* Raspberry Pi OS
+* Raspberry Pi OS (`arm64` and `armhf`)
   * Lite
   * Desktop
+* Ubuntu (`arm64` and `armhf`)
+  * Server

 ## Burning Your Image